microsoft/fast/specs/tooltip.md

 ### Accessibility

-The interaction model for the tooltip should map to the [W3C interactioni model](https://w3c.github.io/aria-practices/#tooltip).
+The interaction model for the tooltip should map to the [W3C interaction model](https://w3c.github.io/aria-practices/#tooltip).

 Two important things to note:
 1. Focus stays on the triggering element while the tooltip is displayed.